jonnilundy/wedeploy.com/ui/src/pages/docs/auth/sign-in-with-google.md

 ## What's next?

-* Learn how to sign-up users using their [email and password into your app](/docs/auth/sign-in-with-password.html).
+* Learn how to allow users to [sign-in using an email and password](/docs/auth/sign-in-with-facebook.html).